TheBoneJarmer/Arqan/README.md

-# TilarGL
+# Arqan
-TilarGL is a classlib which basically serves as a C# wrapper for OpenGL functions and enums as well as GLFW functions and enums.
+Arqan is a classlib which basically serves as a C# wrapper for OpenGL functions and enums as well as GLFW functions and enums.

 ## Installation
-TilarGL does not have a NuGet library available yet.
+Arqan does not have a NuGet library available yet.
 Once I feel like the library has reached a solid state, I will start pushing packages.
 For now, just refer to the DLL file in your project.

 ## Building